LEED Gold certification

-Libeskind Tower, also known as Il Curvo, is a skyscraper under construction, in the new CityLife district of Milan: it will reach a height of 175 meters with 28 floors and will become, from 2020, the new PwC Italy office building in Milan.
+Libeskind Tower, also known as Il Curvo, the new PwC Italy office building in Milan, is a skyscraper in the new CityLife district of Milan with a height of 175 meters and 28 floors.
 The project was carried out with parametric software and in compliance with the highest international standards in terms of energy efficiency, with a strict control of the environmental parameters and of the solar radiation for each floor.

 The air conditioning system

 The project foresees a maximum crowding of 2,716 people.

 Comfort and air quality of this prestigious installation are ensured by 3 Clivet centrifugal chillers controlled by inverter to modulate their capacity according to the water temperature in order to guarantee maximum comfort with the lowest energy consumption and by 8 air handling units in two sections with double enthalpy rotary recuperator AQX by Clivet.

 The system is completed with an evaporative tower serving the chillers, while the transfer of heat and cold is entrusted to chilled beams and fan coils.